Black hole perturbation theory and multiple polylogarithms: Perturbations of de Sitter black holes in four dimensions

 \subsubsection{QNMs in pure \texorpdfstring{$\mathrm{dS}_4$}{}}

 The pure de Sitter case can be obtained by taking the limit $t \rightarrow 0$ or, equivalently, $R_h \rightarrow 0$.
 As the event horizon disappears in this limit, it is enough to consider only the region near the cosmological horizon $r=R_+$.
-The leading order solutions in $t$ of the canonical Heun equation \eqref{heuncanonical} are given by
+In this limit, the Heun equation becomes a Hypergeometric equation, whose solutions are